NechZ/Predictive-Maintenance/README.md

 - Joshua Meyer
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE.txt](LICENSE.txt) file for details.

 ## Repository Status